NasenGolem7442/javaUtils/README.md

 This collection of Java utilities provides a range of tools designed to simplify and enhance Java development.
 Featuring custom DataStructures and utility methods.

 ## Features
-- CappedResizableList: ArrayList like data structure that allows real resizing in constant time.
+- CappedResizableList: ArrayList like data structure with capped size that allows resizing the List in constant time.
 Usefull if you often want to discard the last n elements of your list.

 Please take a look at my JavaDoc for detailed Information.